 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services will soon begin construction on a project to repair or replace up to 6,800 linear feet, over one mile, of public sewer pipes and manholes in downtown Portland that are in deteriorating condition.
+Environmental Services continues construction on a project to repair or replace more than one mile of public sewer pipes in downtown Portland that are in deteriorating condition.
 Some of the pipes were among the first built in Portland, before the 1880s.
-These improvements will protect water quality, public health, and the environment by reducing the possibility of sewage releases to buildings and streets and help protect the Willamette River watershed.
+These improvements will protect reduce the possibility of sewage releases to buildings and streets and help protect the Willamette River watershed.

-The project is generally located in the Portland State University (PSU) area and is bounded by SW Mill Street to the north, I-405 to the south and west, and SW Harbor Drive to the east.
+The project is generally located in the Portland State University (PSU) area and is bounded by SW Mill Street to the north, I-405 to the south, SW 16th Avenue to the west, and SW Harbor Drive to the east.
 The project also includes work on W Burnside and SW Columbia streets.

 Including the project description, map and schedule